mray0256-jpg/Procedural-Planet-Generator/README.md

      int nextIdx = _neighbors[p.idx * 6 + delidx];
      //moves particle index to one of its neighbors
      //multiplies by 6 because each vertex is surrounded by a hexagon
-     //however 12 vertices on the planet have 5 neighbors, being the 12 initial icosohedron points
+     //however 12 vertices on the planet have 5 neighbors, being the 12 initial icosahedron points
      //so those invalid indices are -1

      if (nextIdx != -1)